Bharatha Lakshman Premachandra: Murder trial

-They accused were charged under sections 296, 140, 146, 147, 486 and 300 of the Penal Code and some sections under the Firearms Act.
+The accused were charged under sections 296, 140, 146, 147, 486 and 300 of the Penal Code and some sections under the Firearms Act.
 The twelve accused, including Duminda Silva, pleaded not guilty when the charges were read out in the Court room.
 The charges included committing and conspiring to commit murder, attempted murder, possessing illegal firearms, inflicting gunshot injuries, unlawful assembly and criminal intimidation.

 President's Counsel Anil Silva appeared for eleventh accused; Duminda Silva, and Senior Counsel Asoka Weerasooriya appeared for the second, fourth, sixth, eighth and ninth accused.
 Anuja Premaratne PC appeared for the first accused, Nalin Indatissa PC, Nalin Weerakoon, and Asela Rekawa appeared for the other accused.

 The prosecution consisted of a team of lawyers from the Attorney General's Department led by Deputy Solicitor General Thusith Mudalige.
 About 42 witnesses testified in Court, and 126 documents, including JMO reports and Government Analyst's reports were produced.
 The proceedings concluded on July 14, 2016.

 High Court decision

 The Bench was headed by High Court Judge Shiran Gunaratne, who was of the view that all 13 accused were innocent and should be cleared of all charges, his reasons being lack of integrity of the witnesses produced at the case by the prosecution, and the inability to prove charges beyond reasonable doubt.
 Fellow High Court judges M.C.G.S.
 Morais and Judges Padmini Ranawaka Gunathilaka, issued the death sentence to Duminda Silva and four others, rejecting the argument put forward by the defence during trial that Silva had been shot at first by the Premachandra group.
-The verdict was delivered on September 8 2016.
+The verdict was delivered on September 8, 2016.

 Courts then acquitted and discharged eight of the accused, namely; Chandana Jagath Kumara, Lanka Rasanjana, Malaka Sameera, Widanagamage Amila, Suranga Premalal, Saman Kumara, Saman Abeywickrema and Rohana Marasinghe.
 Sentence of death was pronounced for five persons – Duminda Silva, Anura Thushara de Mel, Chaminda Ravi Jayanath alias Dematagoda Chaminda, Dissanayake Mudiyanselage Sarath Bandara and Janaka Bandara Galagoda; they were also fined Rs.
 40,000 each.
 The case was heard for almost nine months, it was pronounced as a divided judgement.

 Appeal to Supreme Court

 The Trial-at-bar High Court decision was later appealed at the Supreme Court.
 A five-judge bench of the Supreme Court was presided over by Chief Justice Priyasath Dep, and included Justices Buwaneka Aluvihare, Priyantha Jayawardena, Nalin Perera and Vijith Malalgoda.
-The Supreme Court unanimously rejected the appeal and upheld the convictions on 11 October 11 2018.
+The Supreme Court unanimously rejected the appeal and upheld the convictions on October 11, 2018.